Last Updated on August 22, 2022 by Jim Ferri

 By Molly Barnes

 The answer might take the form of a road trip, as lots of people learned this past summer.
 Although numerous businesses are closed and some travel bans are still in effect, the highways are wide open for “business.”
 Hitting the asphalt makes it easy to social distance and stay in (almost) complete control of your trip — with extra planning for a road trip, of course.
+You can even make it a romantic road trip.

 Plan Your Route for the Best Road Trip